sincze/Traccar-Webhook/README.md

 # Traccar-Webhook
-Have traccar trigger an external webhook for events
+Have traccar trigger an external webhook for events, can be used with CM.com TTS gateway.